 Because of this virus and the near sudden stop that the economy has experienced as a byproduct of the lock down markets have tanked with the SP500 having fallen -35.41% from its all time high on February 19th to its low on March 23rd.
 That fall translates into slightly more than -1% per calendar day.

 That crash, having occurred in record time, is not why you are here.
 Instead we want to look at what happens once we enter a bear market.
-Many supposed experts, and even more non-experts, and saying that this was just the first leg and that before long we will break the lows.
+Many supposed experts, and even more non-experts, are saying that this was just the first leg and that before long we will break the lows.
 Many are saying that in the coming weeks there will be a lot of money to be made being short the market.

 Having lived and worked through the last two recessions and their associated bear markets I thought “hmm yeah so that is not how it usually works out.”
 After going and charting the last several bear markets here is what I found.